Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 The most common failure mode is starting too large.
 Someone decides to meditate for 20 minutes a day, runs it for a week, misses a day, decides the habit is broken, and stops.
 At that scale the habit was never going to stick.
 Two minutes would have worked better and compounded into something real.

 Implementation intentions are worth knowing about.
-A 2006 meta-analysis by Dr Peter Gollwitzer and Dr Paschal Sheeran, published in Advances in Experimental Social Psychology, reviewed 94 independent studies and found that stating specifically when and where you will do a behaviour (“I will go for a walk on Tuesday, Thursday and Saturday at 8am, starting from my front door”) produced a medium-to-large effect on follow-through compared to a general intention.
+A 2006 meta-analysis by Dr Peter Gollwitzer and Dr Paschal Sheeran, published in Advances in Experimental Social Psychology, reviewed 94 independent studies and found that stating specifically when and where you will do a behaviour (“I will go for a walk on Tuesday, Thursday, and Saturday at 8am, starting from my front door”) produced a medium-to-large effect on follow-through compared to a general intention.
 The specificity is what does the lifting.

 Tracking helps, but only when it removes friction rather than adding it.
 A simple tally in a notebook beats a complicated app most of the time.
-Our Mindfulness & Meditation edit covers the physical tools that support daily practice.
+Our Mindfulness edit covers the physical tools that support daily practice.

 How does your environment shape your habits?